zaheenadeep/torrgo/README.md

 # torrgo
-A Bittorent v1 client in Go.
+A BitTorrent v1 client in Go.